Help us improve your experience.

 Figure 2: QFX5130-32CD—Rear View QFX5130-32CD—Rear View

-• Enables data center re-architecture with flattened pods that slash switch hop latency.
+• Data center re-architecture with flattened pods that slash switch hop latency.

-• Enables a fast response by demanding applications, such as those employed in financial exchanges by reducing intracluster switch latency.
+• Fast response by demanding applications, such as those employed in financial exchanges by reducing intracluster switch latency.

 • Allows current Junos OS users to seamlessly migrate to Junos OS Evolved software.
 With Junos OS Evolved, you can run Linux using your familiar Junos OS CLI, and run third-party Linux applications with Juniper Extension Toolkit (JET) API support, telemetry support for monitoring the DC network, and support for module-level in-service software upgrade (ISSU).